LeeMorinUCF/QMB3311S22/demo_06_PP_Ch_08_Lists/README.md

 ['red', 'orange', 'yellow', 'green', 'blue', 'purple']

 ```
-notice that these methods modify the list, instead of creating new lists.
+notice that these methods modify the list,
+instead of creating a new list,
+as a function would.
-See the list on page 142 for a menu of methods to choose from.
+See the list on page 142 of *Practical Programming* for a menu of methods to choose from.

 ## Working in a List of Lists